 They also run some group holidays which could be good for the more adventurous solo traveler eg Everest base camp

-An interesting sounding organization is Archaeo Adventures.
-This is a female-focused travel company that looks at adventures in countries like Morocco and Jordan in small groups.
-They are about boutique hotels, working with locals and off the beaten track experiences.
+An interesting-sounding organization is Archaeo Adventures.
+This female-focused travel company looks at adventures in countries like Morocco and Jordan in small groups.
+They are about boutique hotels, working with locals, and off-the-beaten-track experiences.

 Female-focused hosted adventure trips are also the focus of Living Big which is US-based.
-Another company specialising in solo travel groups USA is Overseas Adventure Travel that offers some fantastic sounding trips for adventurous solo travelers.
+Another company specializing in solo travel groups USA is Overseas Adventure Travel, which offers some fantastic-sounding trips for adventurous solo travelers.

 Even cruise ships have gotten on board with the growth in solo travel.
 Norwegian Cruise Line is the brand most commonly mentioned for having actually built single cabins and apparently there is a dedicated area for solo travelers.

-They have several different cruise brands – Norwegian Epic, Breakaway, Getaway, and Escape.
-But make sure you look closely as these can be more family-focused at certain times of the year – check out my top tip 2 below.
+They have several cruise brands – Norwegian Epic, Breakaway, Getaway, and Escape.
+But ensure you look closely as these can be more family-focused at certain times of the year – check out my top tip 2 below.

 An organized trip around an activity you love that is also about solo travel is a fantastic formula to follow.
-Even if you don’t really bond with anyone on the trip if you have learned more about Italian cooking or photographing sea life it is a holiday well spent.
+Even if you don’t really bond with anyone on the trip if you have learned more about Italian cooking or photographing sea life it is a well-spent holiday.

-Quite a few of the organisations I have listed above offer planned trips around passions and hobbies.
+Quite a few organizations I have listed above offer planned trips around passions and hobbies.
 Here are a few others I’ve found:

 Frui has some fantastic looking passion-based trips – from photography (a great one for solo travel) to painting to food in some lovely locations.
 I did a day class with them once in London in photography and they were great.

-They have two locations in Greece and also a place now on the Isle of Wight for taster weekends.
-According to their site, 70% of their travelers are between 40 and 60 and the large majority do travel solo.
+They have two locations in Greece and one on the Isle of Wight for taster weekends.
+According to their site, 70% of their travelers are between 40 and 60, and most travel solo.
 This is a great option if you’re looking for singles travel groups over 40.

-In August of 2017, I spent a month living life Unsettled in Medellin Colombia and loved it.
+In August 2017, I spent a month living life Unsettled in Medellin Colombia, and loved it.
 Unsettled is a fantastic concept.
 Essentially it aims to give people the experience of living in a city for a month rather than being a tourist.

-The way it does this is that it has about 25-30 people sign up, organizes apartments and coworking space and sets up activities that you can participate in as much or as little as you like.
+It does this because it has about 25-30 people sign up, organizes apartments and coworking space and sets up activities that you can participate in as much or as little as you like.

 The other people on the trip are your community, the hosts act as your connection to local life and having an apartment and workspace means it feels more like living.